 Sometimes it is evident which calendar was used by how the date was written down in an old record.
 For example, dates recorded by the Julian calendar sometimes had a notation “O.S.” for Old Style, while dates recorded by the Gregorian calendar were marked as “N.S.” for New Style (see A Date Guide to English Genealogy for more information).

-Secondly, different countries used different days to mark the beginning of the New Year.
+A second major change is that different countries used different days to mark the beginning of the New Year.
 Depending on the country (and the region within some countries!), the first day of the New Year could be 25 December (essentially the winter solstice), 1 January, 1 March, 24 or 25 March (essentially the spring equinox).
 Britain and the colonies prior to 1753 typically used either March 24th or March 25th as the beginning of the New Year.
 This roughly corresponded to the spring equinox.
+Thus, the beginning of the calendar year was essentially moved from close to the spring equinox to close to the winter solstice.